 Be kind toward yourself for being afraid.
 See what happens when you hold your ground and let the fear rise in your mind.
 You may FIND CONFIDENCE within.

-Getting Started: Emotions was compiled by Barry Boyce, editor-inchief of Mindful, in consultation with:
+This article was compiled by Barry Boyce, editor-inchief of Mindful, in consultation with:

 Vinny Ferraro, meditation teacher and senior trainer, Mindful Schools.